 Real Madrid, 2009–

 Since joining Real Madrid in the summer of 2009 for an eventual fee of £35.2m, Karim Benzema has arguably proved the shrewdest signing of a transformative transfer window in which Cristiano Ronaldo, Kaká, Xabi Alonso and Raul Albiol were among those who also arrived at Real Madrid.
-Ronaldo, who moved for a world-record £80m, became Real’s most influential player in the nine years that followed until he left for Juventus, but since his departure and that of Gareth Bale, it is the experienced Benzema, 21 when he first moved to the Spanish capital, who has been the most consistent figure in an attack that would suffer far more in his absence than it has in that of Bale or Ronaldo.
+Ronaldo, who moved for a world-record £80m, became Real’s most influential player in the nine years that followed until he left for Juventus, but since his departure it is the experienced Benzema, 21 when he first moved to the Spanish capital, who has been the most consistent figure in an attack that would suffer far more in his absence than it has in that Ronaldo.

 “Football is not just about who gets the goals, look at Benzema,” said Zinedine Zidane, who managed his fellow Frenchman across two successful spells at the Santiago Bernabéu.
 “He has a lot of quality and offers more than just goals.
 He’s a team player.”

 Benzema is a striker who possesses a wide variety of finish and therefore scores goals of a similarly wide variety.
 His technique when he strikes the ball means him generating significant power without sacrificing accuracy, and doing so while superbly retaining his balance, enhancing that accuracy.